The JCC Day Camps is a state licensed camp program and follows guidelines from the Office of Early Childhood (OEC) and the CDC.

 Will the JCC be providing food/snacks/water?

 In order to allow campers to stay in their contained groups, we are asked to discourage communal food and drinks.
-You will need to send your child to camp with a lunch that has an icepack, snacks, and 32 ounce refillable water bottle or enough for a full day (without refills).
+You will need to send your child to camp with a lunch that has an ice pack, snacks, and at least a 32 ounce refillable water bottle.

 Will there be swim lessons?